 Mother Teresa, a rather unpretentious nun, was given sainthood for her simple act of trying to rescue people from the streets who might otherwise die.
 She was ready!

-The 3 most important words that YOU can say to God in your lifetime, and especially now – “LORD, I’M READY!!”
-It’s more than time to say them and just watch what God will do through you!!
+The 3 most important words that YOU can say to God in YOUR lifetime, and especially now are – “LORD, I’M READY!!”
+Just watch what God will do through YOU!!

 I’M NOT AFRAID OF TOMORROW, BECAUSE I KNOW GOD IS ALREADY THERE!